European Rugby League: History

-2003-2019

-The federation was founded January 2003 following an initiative between Richard Lewis, Executive Chairman of Britain's Rugby Football League (RFL) and his French counterpart Jean Paul Ferre.
+The federation was founded January 2003 following an initiative between Richard Lewis, Executive Chairman of Great Britain's Rugby Football League (RFL) and his French counterpart Jean Paul Ferre of the French Rugby League Federation (FFR).
 The RLEF's first constitution was approved in January 2004 and the federation's first Board of Directors was elected.
-This first Board of Directors consisted of Jean Paul Ferre as President/Chairman and Richard Lewis as Deputy Chairman with Nigel Wood and Nicolas Larrat being the other Board members.
-Representatives for Morocco, Italy, Serbia, Russia, Lebanon, Ireland, Scotland and Wales attended.
+This first Board of Directors consisted of Jean Paul Ferre as Chairman and Richard Lewis as Deputy Chairman, with Nigel Wood and Nicolas Larrat being the other Board members.
+Representatives for Morocco, Italy, Serbia, Russia, Lebanon, Ireland, Scotland, and Wales attended.
 Russia became a full member of the RLEF, joining Britain and France, and the RLIF soon after.

 At the time of its foundation, the RLEF placed a "particular emphasis on generating development funding within each country".
 Historically, much of the development work conducted in Europe had been funded by the RFL.
 Following the profitable 2008 World Cup, the RFL and RLEF prepared to bid for funds to enhance their activities.

+2004 saw the revival of the Rugby League European Championship, now ran by the RLEF.